mikewschmidt/Per_Scholas_Capstone/README.md

 # Data Engineering capstone project for Per Scholas

 ### Overview
 Created a data pipeline to extract the data from data files and an API end-point, transform the data, and load it into a remote database.
+Then I created a Python terminal application to interact with the data.
+Finally, the data is visualized.
 The data is mock data for banks, customers, credit card transactions, and loan application data.

 ![dataflow diagram](https://github.com/mikewschmidt/Per_Scholas_Capstone/blob/master/data_files/workflow_diagram.jpg)